MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/application-development/jsonstore/index.md

 initOptions.setSyncListener(syncListener);
 ```

-In iOS, use the overloaded *opencollections* api that has a completion handler to enable sync including call backs like below :
+In iOS, use the overloaded `opencollections` api that has a completion handler to enable sync including call backs like below:

 ```
 JSONStore.sharedInstance().openCollections([collections], with: options, completionHandler: { (success, msg) in